 Floodwater has ravaged dozens of counties in Illinois, forcing thousands of residents from their homes.

 As rivers across the heartland swelled during the past two weeks, rising water was blamed for four deaths.
-Flooding threatens rivers in Illinois, Missouri, Iowa, Indiana, North Dakota, Mississippi and Michigan, according to the National Weather Service.
+Flooding has threatened rivers in Illinois, Missouri, Iowa, Indiana, North Dakota, Mississippi and Michigan, the National Weather Service said.

-Along the mighty Mississippi, flood watches stretch as far south as Louisiana.
-Although flooding is expected all along the river, experts don't expect the catastrophic levels of two years ago, when levees were breached.
+Along the Mississippi River, flood watches stretch south to Louisiana.
+Although flooding is expected along the river, experts don’t expect the catastrophic levels of two years ago, when levees were breached.
 The flooding was so grave in 2011 that authorities purposely flooded thousands of square miles of Louisiana to spare city centers.

-Residents in North Dakota are bracing for flooding, too, as the overflowing Red River flows toward Fargo.
+Residents in North Dakota are bracing for flooding, too, along the Red River in Fargo.

 The city has begun a three-day push to truck sandbags into low-lying areas.
-Police cars are escorting the semi-trailer trucks as they head to the locations, CNN affiliate KVLY reported.
+Police cars are escorting the semitrailer trucks as they head to the locations, affiliate KVLY reported.

 Conditions could get worse: Additional rain could speed up the melting of snow, making the river rise even faster.

 Starlynn Winchell stared Tuesday as the Illinois River rushed up against her home in Spring Bay, Illinois.
 “The more I see the water come up, the more I’ll cry,” she said.